What is Bioinformatics as a Service?

 After performing the analyses, we sit down with you to carefully explain what we did and what the results mean.
 After presenting the results, we might still reformat or modify the figures and tables according to your wishes.
 We then provide you with a project report including result tables, figures, and descriptions of the methods.

+The service, however, does not have to end there.
 We can provide assistance in the manuscript preparation and submission phase as well.
 Rerunning analyses, reformatting figures to comply with the guidelines of a specific journal and writing methods descriptions are the typical needs in this step.
 Eventually, if manuscript reviewers have bioinformatics-related questions, we can address them by elaborating and justifying the computational methodology.

 In summary, Bioinformatics as a Service provides the needed expertise, tools, and results to not only complete, but also plan and significantly enhance your research projects.
-Because we possess a team of bioinformatics specialists with a wide array of skills and experienced project managers, Genevia is able to assist both corporate and academic customers in critical large scale projects.
+Because we possess a team of bioinformatics specialists with a wide array of skills and experienced project managers, Genevia is able to provide a tailored bioinformatics service to both corporate and academic customers in critical large scale projects.
 Collaborations can be either a single project or on a continued basis, and we are able to assist at any point in your process, whether you are in the planning stages or adding analyses to an ongoing project.
 A comprehensive Buyer's Guide is available which further explains needs and requirements when using Bioinformatics as a Service.